Course Descriptions: Community Psychology, Liberation Psychology, & Ecopsychology

 DPC 932A, 2/3 unit

-The Dissertation Development sequence provides the framework for writing the concept paper, which serves as the basis for the dissertation proposal.
-The focus of the first course is on beginning a literature review and crafting a research question/area and purpose statement.
+The Dissertation Development two-course sequence provides the framework for writing the concept paper, which serves as the basis for the dissertation proposal.
+The focus of the first course is on crafting a research question/area and choosing a methodological approach that is appropriate to it.
 Pass/No Pass.

 Dissertation Development II